See the historic February rainfall totals so far this month in LA

 The wettest month ever in downtown LA was December 1889, when records show a staggering 15.80 inches of rainfall.

-Downtown LA received 1.99 inches of rain from the latest storm, which delivered showers Monday, Tuesday and early Wednesday.
+Downtown LA received 1.99 inches of rain from Saturday through early Wednesday.
 The system is moving out of Los Angeles County, but another storm Sunday and Monday is expected to add to the region's historic rainfall totals.

-The three-day rainfall is in addition to a storm in early February that brought days of wet weather to Southern California and shattered several rain records.
+The five-day rainfall is in addition to a storm in early February that brought days of wet weather to Southern California and shattered several rain records.

 Elsewhere around LA, 9.97 inches of rain were reported this month at Los Angeles International Airport.
-That makes this February the seventh-wettest at the airport since 1944.
+That makes this February the fifth-wettest at the airport since 1944 when records began.
 The wettest February at LAX was in 1998 at 13.79 inches of rainfall.

 Southern California's February storms in photos